 - Blood Disorders: Hemophilia, thrombocytopenia (low platelets), von Willebrand disease.

-- Vascular Diseases: Vasculitis inflames vessels causing leakage.
+- Vascular Diseases: Vasculitis can inflame blood vessels and increase leakage.

 5. Aging Skin and Fragile Capillaries

-Older adults naturally develop thinner skin with fragile capillaries that burst easily even from minor bumps.
+Older adults naturally develop thinner skin with more fragile capillaries that burst easily even from minor bumps.

 Treatment Options for a Bruise On Shin Not Going Away